its-moses/Xecure/README.md

 # Xecure

-This is a signup/login form made by scratch by me it checks for username availability and confirm password chekcing in realtime
+This is a signup/login form made from scratch by me it checks for username availability in realtime

 ## Language Used